Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Health Vibes - Declutter your home for less stress & healing

-So I decided to turn my spring cleaning into an experiment.
-For things in closets, storage spaces, and the garage - if I haven't used it in over 5 years it's going to be donated.
-Finally after purging everything over my 5 year rule, I found that I had several empty shelves everywhere.
+Back to my story....
+I decided to turn my spring cleaning into an experiment.
+For stuff in closets, storage spaces, and the garage - if I haven't used it in over 5 years it's going to be donated.
+After purging everything using my 5 year rule, I found that I had several empty shelves everywhere.

-WOW.
-I felt mentally & physically lighter.... and freer even though I only cleaned out storage spaces.
-End results: it's LESS stressful & burdensome to live a de-cluttered life.
-I found that it includes leaning towards a more clean & organized home as well.
+It's actually amazing - I felt mentally & physically lighter.... not weighed down, even though I only cleaned out storage spaces.
+End result: studies are correct - it's LESS stressful & burdensome to live a de-cluttered life.

 Health Vibes - clutter is stressful and makes me want to scream & run away